 A literary agent or publisher might provide this type of developmental help to their authors.

 Alpha and beta reading

-Many professional editors also offer alpha and beta reading as paid services.
+It isn’t really a developmental “edit”, but I wanted to include it here anyway.
 These two terms themselves often cause confusion, so let me clear up what they mean:

 Alpha reading, on the other hand, is for work at a very early, raw stage, and can be performed by critique partners, or by industry pros such as agents.
 Alpha and beta reading is often performed for free by readers and writers online who love to devour books.
-But quite often, this can lead to the author not getting any feedback at all, which is why some editors offer it as a paid-for service.
+But quite often, this can lead to the author not getting any feedback at all, which is why some freelance editors offer it as a paid-for service.
 Many authors will also pay their readership to perform alpha or beta reading.
-Brandon Sanderson is one notable author who does this often.
+Brandon Sanderson is one well-known author who does this often.

 The type of developmental editing you choose is entirely up to you.
 It depends on where you are in your writing and publishing journey, and your needs.
 Some writers prefer a more hands-on developmental edit, where the editor highlights areas of the manuscript, or even makes structural changes.
 Others prefer an approach that allows them to be in the driving seat, so might only want an editorial report.

 There’s no right or wrong way to go about this.
 I hope this has cleared up some of the confusion around this type of editing.
 Just make sure you work with someone who suits you and your process, and you won’t go wrong.